karuncs/SEBC-Master/installation/labs/2_replica_working.md

 GRANT ALL ON scm.* TO 'scm'@'%' IDENTIFIED BY 'Bootcamp';
 GRANT ALL ON oozie.* TO 'oozie'@'%' IDENTIFIED BY 'Bootcamp';
 GRANT ALL ON hue.* TO 'hue'@'%' IDENTIFIED BY 'Bootcamp';
-GRANT ALL ON sentry.* TO 'amon'@'%' IDENTIFIED BY 'Bootcamp';
+GRANT ALL ON sentry.* TO 'sentry'@'%' IDENTIFIED BY 'Bootcamp';
 GRANT ALL ON rman.* TO 'rman'@'%' IDENTIFIED BY 'Bootcamp';

 You can also confirm the privilege grants for a given user by running: